 - We encourage guests to bring their own reusable mask, however we also have disposable masks available at front desk.

 - Low- or no-touch payment options are available and encouraged.

 - All high-touch surfaces will be regularly disinfected, including payment terminals and key cards.

 - Guests experiencing Covid-19 symptoms will not be accommodated.
-We also cannot accommodate travellers subject to mandatory quarantine requirements.
+We also cannot accommodate travellers subject to mandatory quarantine or isolation requirements.

 - You’ll receive a check-in slip with your assigned room and bed (if you’re in a shared room) and further helpful info about the hostel.